litvem/T11_Project_Documentation/README.md

 ## Project Methodology

 We had an Agile approach and adapted Scrum practices to our development process.
 Scrum roles were assigned to team members and remained fixed during development.
 We delivered the system incrementally in several iterations.
-Overall, we had four sprints where each sprint had a duration of two weeks.
+Overall, we had four Sprints where each Sprint had a duration of two weeks.
-At the beginning of each sprint, we did our sprint planning and used our Trello board for managing the tasks.
+At the beginning of each Sprint, we did our Sprint Planning and used our Trello board for managing the tasks.
 Weekly Scrum meetings were held twice a week to report progress of each team member and possible obstacles they might have faced.
-At the end of each sprint, we conducted our Sprint Retrospective with the product owner.
+At the end of each Sprint, we conducted our Sprint Review with the product owner.

 ## Software tools used